prashanth1k/levelup-your-sites-using-jekyll/book/create-edit-posts.md

 Feel free to delete the sample posts that came with the theme.

+By now you have a full-fledged website with your own pages and posts!
+Congratulations!
+Don't forget to tweet at @techformist with your brand new website.

 ## Homework: Create 100 posts in 100 days

 No kidding.
-That will make you the greatest Blogger in your neighbourhood.
+That will make you the greatest blogger in your neighbourhood.